Updated: March 8, 2022 at 11:00 am PST

 - If someone on your staff tests positive for COVID-19 they should isolate at home; everyone on staff should be tested, wear masks and isolate until receiving a negative result.

 - Get vaccinated and encourage others to get vaccinated.
+Vaccines are now required for all active clergy in the Diocese of Oregon.
 Find your closest vaccination location here.
 Vaccinations are safe and effective.

 Stay safe.
 And wash your hands.